adambard/learnxinyminutes-docs/rst.html.markdown

 You can put text in *italic* or in **bold**, you can "mark" text as code with double backquote ``print()``.

-Lists are similar to Markdown, but a little more involved—remember to line up list symbols (like - or *) with the left edge of the previous text block, and remember to use blank lines to separate new lists from parent lists.
+Lists are similar to Markdown, but a little more involved.

+Remember to line up list symbols (like - or *) with the left edge of the previous text block, and remember to use blank lines to separate new lists from parent lists:

 - First item
 - Second item